 What is the Garden Butterfly Survey?

-The Garden Butterfly Survey is a project aimed at understanding how butterflies are faring in the UK’s gardens.
+The Garden Butterfly Survey is a project aimed at understanding how butterflies are faring in the UK's gardens.
 We'd like to establish the importance of gardens as a habitat for butterflies and determine how people can make the best of their gardens to help boost butterfly populations.
 Sightings and information submitted about gardens will help answer these questions.
-Sightings will also be used by our network of county Butterfly Recorders and form part of local and national recording schemes that help inform conservation research.How do I take part?
+Sightings will also be used by our network of county Butterfly Recorders and form part of local and national recording schemes that help inform conservation research (see What will you do with the records I submit? section below).
+Your Garden Butterfly Survey sightings will not form part of the Big Butterfly Count.How do I take part?

 We want to know which butterfly species are in your garden, how many of them are present and at what times of year they are seen.
 Make a note of the butterflies seen throughout the year and log your sightings through this website.
 Check your garden at least once a month in reasonable weather.
 You can submit records as often as you wish.
 When counting, please note the maximum number of each species present in the garden at the time.
 Butterflies can be very active so try not to count the same individual more than once.
 You do not need to enter negative records (i.e. when you have looked for butterflies in your garden but not seen any).How do I enter records?